hanabi/hanabi.github.io/Reference.md

 2) Normally, blind-playing cards has *Priority* over everything else.
 However, in some advanced cases, the blind-play does not need to be demonstrated to the team - everyone already has full knowledge of what is going on.
 In this case, players are supposed to treat the cards as clued for the purposes of finding the *Priority*.
 (The *Gentleman's Discards* is the main move that this applies to, which is a special move that is covered later.)

-### The Load Clue

-* Players will generally play cards without *Priority* if they see the next card in someone else's *Finesse Position*, because this will get the card for "free" as a *Priority Finesse*.
-* Less commonly, players will see the next card in someone else's hand, but it will not be in *Finesse Position*.
-In these cases, it might still be good to play the card without *Priority*, just so that the player with the next card will have something to do on their turn.
-* However, if they do play the card without *Priority*, it will cause an impending misplay because the target player will think the card is actually on their *Finesse Position*.
-Thus, doing this **forces** someone to give a clue to the card directly in order to stop the misplay.
-* This clue is similar to a *Fix Clue*, since it fixes an impending misplay.
-But we specifically call this kind of clue a *Load Clue* to differentiate it from a *Fix Clue* that fixes a lie or mistake.
-It is a *Load Clue* because it is loading the player up with something to do on their turn.
-* If you receive a *Load Clue*, you should suspect that you might have something valuable on your chop, as this would be an excellent reason to commit the team to giving the *Load Clue* in the first place.
-* If a player has a choice between playing one card that leads nowhere and playing one card that commits the team to giving a *Load Clue*, then they are not obligated to choose one or the other - they can choose whichever one is best for the situation.
-* When a player receives a *Load Clue*, they are to interpret it as a normal *Play Clue* instead of a *Fix Clue*.
-For example, in a 3-player game:
-  * Blue 1 and red 1 are played on the stacks.
-  * Alice has a choice between playing a known blue 2 and a known red 2.
-The blue 2 has *Priority* because it is the left-most card.
-  * Alice plays the red 2.
-  * Bob sees that Cathy has the red 3, but it is on her chop instead of on her *Finesse Position*.
-Thus, Bob must now give a *Load Clue* to stop the impending misplay.
-  * Cathy's hand is, from newest to oldest: yellow 4, yellow 3, yellow 4, blue 1, red 3.
-  * Bob clues number 3 to Cathy.
-  * Cathy is surprised - she was about to play her *Finesse Position* card as red 3, but she now knows that it can't be a red 3.
-  * If this was a *Fix Clue*, Cathy might be inclined to play the card that was closest to her slot 1 (which would be the 3 on slot 2).
-  * However, Cathy knows that *Load Clues* are to be interpreted as normal *Play Clues* instead of *Fix Clues*, so she interprets this as a normal *Chop Focus Play Clue* and plays red 3 from slot 5.

 ### The Trash Chop Move

 * In the middle of a game, if all of the 1's have been played already, and someone clues a 1, it is quite strange - from *Good Touch Principle*, players are not supposed to touch cards that have already been played.
 In this situation, the 1 is considered "trash".